jalagar/animated-art-engine/README.md

 the DNA based on the JSON.
 This should work, but there may be features that are not backwards compatible so let me know if you come across such a case.
 3. You don't have a `_metadata.json` file.
 Load all the individual `.json` files into `build/json`.
 Setup layers, setup `global_config.json`, `config.js` and run `make regenerate`.
 This is more annoying to do (if you have a ton of files), but will regenerate the `_metadata.json`, the `_dna.json`, and then regenerate the collection.

+If you only want to regenerate spritesheets, you can set `SKIP_STEP_ONE` to `True` and `SKIP_STEP_THREE` to `True` in `regenerate.py`.
+Then instead of putting your layers in the `layers` folder, you put them in `step1_layers_to_spritesheet/output` as an entire layer, and then run `make regenerate`.
+The spritesheets will be in `step2_spritesheet_to_generative_sheet/output`.

 If you need more than 32 frames at 1000x1000, follow the batches configuration and then run `make regenerate`.
+This will only work if you are doing all the steps and not skipping any.

 Please let me know if you have any issues or use cases I did not think of.